bhambre/DAT_SF_19/homework/Homework1&2markdown.md

 **4.**
 * BRIANs-MacBook-Air:~ bhambre$ cut -f3 chipotle.tsv | sort | uniq -c | sort
-* Chicken Bowl is the most popular food item and bottled water is the most popular drink item
+* Chicken Bowl is the most popular food item and bottled water is the most popular drink item.
+Carnitas Salad is the least popular item.